lisavangelderen/FairyTale/README.md

 The repo is quite self-explenatory, in the readme all the required information for the project can be found.
 * The code is all in 1 jupyter notebook, codefile.ipynb, in here the all the code for the project can be found neatly organized and explained.
 * The data used by the code is in the data file, the code extracts it from the different clusters.
+* The extra dataset can be found in andersongrimm.txt
 * The paper is written in LateX and can be found in the paper folder as a pdf, the LateX form can also be found here.
 * The presentation can be found in the presentation folder and only holds a pptx file containing the slides.
 This is the only folder that is updated after the 16th of may.